Wellness Resources for Anyone Living with Small Cell Lung Cancer

 Find a Place Where You “Belong”

 “I really didn't have people close to me that were willing to have these deep conversations.
 But fortunately, there are a lot of outside sources that offer a space to have them,” said Nina, who has been living with SCLC for seven years.
 Whether you have a few or many trusted people in your corner during this time, there are resources available to discuss your feelings about SCLC outside of your family and friends.
 To improve the quality of life and care for those living with lung cancer, the GO2 Foundation for Lung Cancer and LUNGevity have online and telephone support groups.

 Connect with Counseling

 Coping with an SCLC diagnosis can feel overwhelming, and there may be other points along the treatment journey when a patient needs assistance.
 Fortunately, no one has to manage their cancer on their own.
 “It's very important for people to feel they're not alone when they have small cell lung cancer,” said Nina.
 There are several options to consider for personal, couple or family counseling.
-Some people find that talking with a minister or pastor to be helpful.
+Some people find talking with a minister or pastor to be helpful.
 Finding a professional mental health counselor or therapist in your community can also be helpful.
 You can consider asking family and friends or your health care team for recommendations.
 Many cancer centers also provide counseling services that may be provided short-term free of charge or covered by your insurance.
 Ask your doctor, nurse or oncology social worker for information about counseling services through or near your treatment center.
 Check with your insurance company about mental health coverage as there may be a list of therapists in your community that are covered by your insurance.
 In some communities, there are free cancer support programs and services through organizations like the Cancer Support Community, Gilda’s Club and other organizations across the country.
 To get help finding professional counseling and other support services in your area, online or by phone, contact CancerCare’s national Hopeline at 1-800-813-4673 or the Cancer Support Community Helpline at 1-888-793-9355.

 Understand Unique Challenges